 - catfood via percolated cans

-- As a rule, always stay away from other nets, especially next to commercial lobster pots
+- As a rule, avoid other nets, especially next to commercial lobster pots.

 - Reminder, it is illegal to disturb or rob commercial lobster traps

-- It is important to store your lobsters live in an ice chest as they can spoil, and only clean your catch when you get home.
+- It is essential to store your lobsters in an ice chest as they can spoil, and only clean your catch when you get home.
 Lobsters can live out of water for up to 24 hours.

 California Spiny Lobster Facts